Brought to you by The Allstate Foundation

 There's no better place to help young people find and establish their voice than in the classroom.
 The Allstate Foundation supports in-school and after-school programs that foster the five core social and emotional learning competencies: self-awareness, self-management and emotion regulation, relationship and social skills, responsible decision-making, and social awareness.
 Learn More »

 Homeroom (or advisory) should be a space for students to build relationships and work on important social and emotional learning skills , like decision making and empathy.
 But often it feels like housekeeping (all the forms!), study hall (which it is not), or one long transition between classes.
-Transform it into the most powerful part of your day with these homeroom ideas that reinforce one of the five SEL competencies and build relationships.
+Transform it into the most powerful part of your day with these homeroom ideas that reinforce the five SEL competencies and help students build relationships.

 1. Help kids identify their social style.